On Trains & Buses

 X43: Abergavenny - Brecon

 The old X43 that linked Cardiff, Merthyr Tydfil and Brecon seven days a week with extensions to Abergavenny on every day apart from Sunday is no more.
-The new shortened X43 is operated by Stagecoach under the Trawscymru Connect brand of the Welsh Assembly Government.
-Service frequencies aren’t shoddy either though it’s only a Monday to Saturday service now.
+The new shortened X43 is operated by Williams Coaches under contract to Bws Powys.
+Near hourly service Monday to Saturday frequencies are not shoddy either, and there are five journeys in each direction on Sundays too.

-X47: Aberystwyth - Ponterwyd - Llangurig - Rhayader - Llandrindod Wells
+X47: Llanidloes - Llangurig - Rhayader - Llandrindod Wells

-Rhayader’s proximity to the man-altered Elan Valley was what first drew my attention to the place and, given my liking for wilder spots, that may appear strange but some of mankind’s constructions can blend with the landscape.
-Its proximity to Llandrindod Wells on the Cambrian railway line makes a visit possible with the help of this bus service.
+Rhayader’s proximity to the human-altered Elan Valley was what first drew my attention to the place and, given my liking for wilder spots, that may appear strange but some of mankind’s constructions can blend with the landscape.
+Its proximity to Llandrindod Wells on the Heart of Wales railway line makes a visit possible with the help of this bus service.
 Like many in the area, it is a Monday to Saturday affair and offers a largely two-hourly timetable from early morning until early evening.

 X51: Wrexham - Coedpoeth - Llandegla - Ruthin - Denbigh